 Q. Where is The Seton tournament played?

-A. Weekday games (Monday-Friday) are played at Center Court Sports Complex in Waukesha (across from the County Fairgrounds/Airport).
+A. Weekday games (Monday-Friday) are played at the Milwaukee Sting Center in Menomonee Falls.
 Saturday & Sunday Final Four matches are played at Catholic Memorial High School in Waukesha in their InPro Gymnasium.

 Q. Are there concessions available?

 A. Yes!
-Center Court will have their kitchen open with a variety of food and beverages available (alcohol will not be served during the tournament).
+The Milwaukee Sting Center will have their kitchen open with a variety of food and beverages available.
 The Catholic Memorial Booster Club will have concessions available for the Final Four.

 Due to their support of The Seton tournament, The Seton will not allow outside food or drink at either facility during the tournament.